-STRATEGIC OBJECTIVE To take appropriate action against registered auditors in respect of improper conduct Measurable Objective 0 Output Outcomes Output Indicator Performance Targets Q1 Q2 Q3 Q4 referred to the Disciplinary Committee Errant auditors are disciplined appropriately.
+STRATEGIC OBJECTIVE To take app To take appropriate action against registered auditors in respect of improper conduct Measurable Objective Output Outcomes Output Indicator F Performance Targets Q1 Q2 Q3 Q4 Disciplinary matters referred to the Disciplinary Committee scheduled for hearings or finalised. the disc ciplinary panel or Errant auditors are disciplined appropriately.
 Percentage of planned matters scheduled for hearings or finalised.
 N/A N/A N/A 85% of planned matters scheduled for hearings, in line with the approved annual hearing plan, or finalised.